 A survey of Western Art from the early Italian Renaissance to modern and contemporary art.
 We will view and discuss the major works of art from this period in chronological sequence, discussing their place in the larger historical developments of the west, including the political, social, economic, philosophical and theological.
 We will also discuss and practice some basic modes of art historical analysis.
-May count towards European Studies minor.
 Not open to students with credit in ARTH 142.

-The second half of a 2-semester survey of East Asian Art (from the 14th century to the present) analyzing the major developments in the art and architecture of China, Japan, and Korea over a range of media.
+A survey of the arts of East Asia from the 14th century to the present, analyzing modernity, as well as the march towards modernity, in the art and architecture of China, Japan, Korea, and the Ryūkyūs over a range of media.
 We will study some of the various methodologies that can be applied to East Asian Art as well as key themes in the chronological and historical development of visual cultures against the background of political, social, and cultural contexts.
-Cross-listed with Asian Studies.
+May count toward Asian Studies.